kmcroft13/traverse-box-items/README.md

 Out of the box this script will simply traverse all files, folders, and web links (ie. bookmarks) for all users in a Box instance.
 It will start by getting all users in the Box instance and then it will impersonnate each user to get the items they own.
 It will log all items to an audit CSV file for review.

 ## User Defined Business Logic ##
 During traversal the script will call a function `performUserDefinedActions` for each item processed.
 The script user can specify custom business logic in this function which will be evaluated for every item.
-This is useful if, for examplem, you need to modify shared link access levels or apply retention policies to items.
+This is useful if, for example, you need to modify shared link access levels or apply retention policies to items.
 You can see a sample implementation in the example file.
 The following data is available to you at function execution:

     client [object]: A Box API client associated with the user who owns the item clientUserObj [object]: A Box user object for the user associated with the client